patrickhener/dart-o-mat-3000/README.md

   - Player Scores and active Player shown in gameController
   - Average now is calculated right
   - Last three throws now are emptied as a new throw of a new round is done
+- Game added:
+  - Cricket was added with variants Normal, Cut Throat, No Score
 ## 2019-04-10 - v0.9: Alpha version
 - Working condition: It might not work that stable.
 There will still be bugs.
 Therefore it is only Alpha.
 - Ready features: